The Mass Line and the American Revolutionary Movement

-When I first started talking about the mass line with my fellow fledgling revolutionaries thirty years ago I was shocked by their responses.
+When I first started talking about the mass line with my fellow fledgling revolutionaries half a century ago I was shocked by their responses.
 So superficial!
 So uniformed!
 So wildly mistaken in interpretation!
 (As if I myself knew so much!)

 Most “60s revolutionaries” really did not take revolutionary theory seriously.
 There was an element of anti-intellectualism in the air in those days—which was probably understandable since there were few, if any, revolutionary intellectuals in this country who we could respect.
 Consequently there were Marxists who did not read Marx, Leninists who did not read Lenin, and Maoists who did not read Mao.
 Or at least not very much of them.
 Lin Biao was spouting his nonsense in China that it was only necessary for revolutionary students and workers to read a few short articles by Mao and memorize some quotes.
 Everything you needed to know was in the “Little Red Book”.
 I love the “Little Red Book” myself and think it is well worthy of repeated study.
 But it is not the sum-total of Marxism.
 It is not even remotely close to being the sum-total of Mao’s thought.